MormonTranshumanistAssociation/meetup-automation/README.md

 functionality that you think the developers of this project should know, make sure you add it here.

+## TODO

+- Deploy the image generation to a Lambda function
+- Add ability to upload a portrait to a cloud-based location before generating an announcement
+- Add a web form to submit to the function so that it is easier to use

 ## Setting up your development environment

 Make sure that you add the appropriate environment variables to your `.env` file